algorithmsbooks/optimization/README.md

 * Sec 4.5: "termination" is misspelled as "terminiation"
 * Mu vector prior to Eq 8.18 should be bold.
 * p.
 201: Changed "positive" to "non-negative" is 2nd-to-last paragraph
+* p.
+347: In Example 19.3, in the last array of equations, the right pair had too much space before the equals sign.
 * The latest version of Julia includes Iterators in Base, so `product` can be accessed via `Iterators.product`.

 ## Second printing